Is Gold Jewelry an Asset or a Wearable Material?

 Is 22K or 24K gold jewelry better as an asset?

-Higher-karat gold has more intrinsic value (higher gold content) and trades closer to spot price in cultures where it's common.
-However, it's softer and less durable for daily wear.
-18K balances asset value with wearability.
+Higher-karat gold has more intrinsic value (higher gold content) and trades closer to spot price in cultures where it’s common.
+However, it’s softer and less durable for daily wear.
+18K balances asset value with wearability for most buyers.

-This article draws on economic literature on asset valuation, precious metals market analysis, jewelry industry pricing studies, and cultural anthropology research on gold's role in wealth storage across societies.
+This article was authored by Ara Talachian, Master Goldsmith & Certified Gemologist with 25+ years of experience in fine jewelry design, crafting, and appraisal.
+Drawing on economic literature on asset valuation, precious metals market analysis, jewelry industry pricing studies, and cultural anthropology research on gold's role in wealth storage across societies.
+For more expert resources, visit the Gold Education Hub.